- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 A red trail crosses the main way just outside the shop.
 This is the place, which I visited once before.
-It was in September 2012, when we came as an escorted tour from Sanok branch of Polish Society of Country Lovers [PTTK Sanok], heading on Czeremcha [Черемха] peak that time.
+It was in September 2012, when we came on an escorted tour from the Sanok branch of the Polish Society of Country Lovers [PTTK Sanok], heading on Czeremcha [Черемха] peak that time.
 I will describe this trip in the future.
 Now I am planning to focus on my last journey to this region, where as a destination I took the Plishka [Плишка] peak.

 Next another, but much smaller tributary stream must be crossed and immediately afterward our trail ascends steeply, passing by single farmlands and meadows, that offer a nice view of the village.

 Every single plot of land has been terraced here in order to make to job a bit easier.
-It looks like you are climbing on the giant stairs.
-In the meantime from the other side is a nice view on the border hill Menchyl and a huge collective farm Illyich [Ильич] (Pic.
+It looks like you are climbing the giant stairs.
+In the meantime from the other side is a nice view of the border hill Menchyl and a huge collective farm Illyich [Ильич] (Pic.
 28, 29, 74, 75).

 Meadows end soon, and our tourist path climbs further, reaching wide unproductive farmland, that already has been taken by young forest.
 I believe, that 20 years ago there was a massive grazing area.
 From time to time a panorama of the nearest summits is looming between the young trees.
 The road ascends slowly now.

-After about 1 km we reached a small ridge, which links a Tower peak [Вежа] with Plishka [Плишка] and main Carpathian range.
+After about 1 km we reached a small ridge, which links a Tower peak [Вежа] with Plishka [Плишка] and the main Carpathian range.
 The red tourist route starts to climb again, reaching the beech forest.
-So far we are going an old unpaved road, which looks like it used to be used from time to time.
+So far we are going on an old unpaved road, which looks like it used to be used from time to time.
 A way through the forest is not so long, maybe 700-800 meters.
-Then the landscape changes again, revealing a viewshed towards east.
-Our attention is drawn by Tower [Вежа] peak, which protrudes nearby (Pic.
+Then the landscape changes again, revealing a viewshed towards the east.
+Our attention is drawn to Tower [Вежа] peak, which protrudes nearby (Pic.
 32).
 Again, this culmination is often mixed with Plishka, because both of them feature very steep summits.
 What is the reason for their relief?
-Previously I wrote about an erosion base in the Uh river, that lies much lower than Wołosaty stream.
+Previously I wrote about an erosion base in the Uh river, that lies much lower than the Wołosaty stream.
 It incurs an enhanced erosion of surrounding areas, while summits nearby and their slopes.
 After many thousand years all streams in this area got their beds lower, causing bigger erosion of adjacent slopes, expressed by various mass wasting.
 As a result, the existing peaks, as we can see today remain single protrusions, as left after a very long period of river modeling.
 A Tower peak [Вежа] is the main example, as seen from Lubnya village, however, Plishka [Плишка] has the same morphology.
 Moreover, there are at least a few other summits, which are similar to these two (Pic.
 33).A common feature of these freestanding peaks is their relative altitude, which is not lower than 350m.

 When leaving the forest, the trail suddenly turns left in order to avoid a small valley stretching down to Verkhovyna-Bytra [Верховина-Быстрая].
 Weather is improving, even towards the Ukrainian mountains, making them visible.
 However, this is still not a proper time to see them, due to massive clouds capping their tops.

 Hopefully, they will be visible on our way back later.
 Carry on then.
 It looks like the trail is very little visited.
 Except for a few, although clear marks on random trees, there is no path at all since we turned left.
-Only grass is trampled in places, which assure us, that we are heading in the right direction.
-Apart from it, the Plishka summit [Плишка] became clearly visible, since we made a turn (Pic.
+Only grass is trampled in places, which assures us, that we are heading in the right direction.
+Apart from it, the Plishka summit [Плишка] became clearly visible, when we made a turn (Pic.
 35).

-In general, a whole Outer Carpathians are made of a stack of nappies, being visible in the field.
+In general, the whole Outer Carpathians are made of a stack of nappies, being visible in the field.
 It has been reflected in their relief, what is to be seen even on the typical topographic map.